raiden-network/raiden/README.md

 ## Repositories
 The Raiden Network is getting created with a set of tools, which are maintained in different repositories.
 ### Core
-- The [solidity smart contracts, librairies and deployment tools](https://github.com/raiden-network/raiden-contracts) are used to bootstrap a Raiden Network on an Ethereum Chain.
+- The [solidity smart contracts, libraries and deployment tools](https://github.com/raiden-network/raiden-contracts) are used to bootstrap a Raiden Network on an Ethereum Chain.

 - The Raiden Python client within the current repository is used to manage payment channels and to make token transfers.

 - A [configured matrix server](https://github.com/raiden-network/raiden-transport) joins a federation of Matrix servers which is used as the transport layer for the Raiden Network.

 - The [Service repository](https://github.com/raiden-network/raiden-services) contains the code for following services:
-    - The Monitoring Service watches open payment channels when the user is not online.
+    - The Monitoring Service watches open payment channels when the user is not on-line.
     - The Pathfinding service supports users in finding the cheapest or shortest way to route a payment through the network.

 - The [Light Client repository](https://github.com/raiden-network/light-client) contains the code for following applications:
     - The Raiden Light Client SDK is a Raiden Network compatible client written in JavaScript/Typescript.
-    - The Raiden dApp is a reference implementation of the Raiden Light Client SDK.
+    - The Raiden DApp is a reference implementation of the Raiden Light Client SDK.

 ### Tools
 - The [Raiden WebUI](https://github.com/raiden-network/webui) is Raiden Web User Inteface to manage channels and make token transfers.